BOOKS FROM PAST AND PRESENT AFFILIATED Faculty AND PRACTITIONER FELLOWS

 Moved by Modernity: How Development Shapes Migration in Rural Ethiopia

-This book by fellow Kerilyn Schewel examines how the social transformations associated with ‘development’ over the last century impacted the migration and settlement behavior of a traditionally semi-nomadic people in the central lowlands of the Ethiopian Rift Valley.
-Utilizing original survey data, in-depth interviews, and ethnographic methods, it examines two (im)mobility transitions: 1) from semi-nomadic pastoralism into settled agriculture, and 2) from rural agriculture into more mobile, urban-centric lives.
-To explain these transitions, the dissertation evaluates the impacts of different dimensions of social change–the political, economic, demographic, cultural and technological–on migration aspirations and behavior over time.
+In this book, Schewel explores how social transformations linked to ‘development’ have influenced the migration and settlement patterns of a traditionally semi-nomadic people in Ethiopia’s Rift Valley.
+Using original survey data, interviews, and ethnographic methods, the study examines two key transitions: from semi-nomadic pastoralism to settled agriculture, and from rural agriculture to more urban, mobile lifestyles.
+It assesses the impact of various social changes—political, economic, demographic, cultural, and technological—on migration aspirations and behaviors over time.

 Targeted Development: Industrialized Country Strategy in a Globalizing World